SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-estimate.md

 1. Select the deliverable you want to quote for from the dropdown.
 2. Press on "+" to add Estimate Details.
 3. Select the expense type you need to quote (eg. Meals, Hotel).
-4. Fill in the unit cost, and quantity #.
+4. Fill in the unit cost and quantity #.
 5. Click on the Save icon.
 6. Repeat the process if you need to add several expenses.